George-Chia/llm-agents-with-q/README.md

 ## 🚀 Training
-We use the HotPotQA task as an example, which can be directly transferred to the webshop task
+We use the HotPotQA task as an example, which can be directly transferred to the webshop task.
 1. Collect trajectories with MCTS

 ```bash